-120 Shalowitz et al., supra note 62, at 493, 495.
+115Shalowitz et al., supra note 57, at 493, 495.

-$^{^{121}}$ I assume that z is equal to I-x.
+$^{^{116}}$ I assume that z is equal to 1-x.
 This is equivalent to assuming that sensitivity (1 - false negative rate) equals specificity (1 - false positive rate), which is not necessarily true.
-The effect of relaxing this assumption will be explored below, infra note 126.
+The effect of relaxing this assumption will be explored below, infra note 121.

-122 With known values for s and z reduced to a function of x, only x and y remain in the equation, so creating the graph is simply a matter of inserting values between 0 and 1 for x and solving for y, once for each value of s.
+117With known values for s and z reduced to a function of x, only x and y remain in the equation, so creating the graph is simply a matter of inserting values between 0 and 1 for x and solving for y, once for each value of s.

-The figure is useful in evaluating the proposition that every patient should be tested for capacity.
-This Article's author is not aware of any study measuring the validity of standardized capacity-assessment tools in predicting judicial or quasi-judicial determinations after hearings.
-Whether or not determinations are truly more accurate in gauging capacity. these rulings are given the force of law and thus become the "gold standard" by convention.
-In the absence of such direct validity measures, one might suppose that reliability estimates how often the judgments of two independent testers agree-are in the same ballpark as validity.
+determinations are truly more accurate in gauging capacity, these rulings are given the force of law and thus become the "gold standard" by convention.
+In the absence of such direct validity measures, one might suppose that reliability estimates-how often the judgments of two independent testers agree-are in the same ballpark as validity.
 A very recent reliability estimate for judgments based on the MacCAT-T was approximately 0.88.
-123 At this high level of test accuracy and the highest of the three surrogate-accuracy levels, the base rate of incapacity would need to be 9% or higher to justify across-theboard capacity testing.
-In fact, the levels of incapacity observed among control groups range from 0% to 18%, 124 and are generally less than 9%.
+At this high level of test accuracy and the highest of the three surrogate accuracy levels, the base rate of incapacity would need to be 9% or higher to justify across-the-board capacity testing.
+In fact, the levels of incapacity observed among control groups range from 0% to 18%, 119 and are generally less than 9%.
 Thus, even if testing were costless and one makes assumptions that favor testing, it would probably not make sense to test every patient.